 Across the top 100 ecommerce websites in the UK, 79% offer guest checkout.
 The approach has its benefits and disadvantages, which is clearly visible in the top 20, where nine companies opted to not offer guest checkout as an option.

 As for payment gateways, we’ve had a couple of expected outcomes and surprising findings.
-The former include the fact that 89% of websites offered PayPal as a checkout option – often exclusively, or in combination with an on-site credit card payments processed by various third-parties.
+The former includes the fact that 89% of websites offered PayPal as a checkout option – often exclusively, or in combination with an on-site credit card payment processed by various third parties.
 The other digital wallets were used as follows:

-A bonus entry goes to an ecommerce website in the tech sector which accepts Bitcoin payments.
+A bonus entry goes to an ecommerce website in the tech sector that accepts Bitcoin payments.

 Popups are ever-present on ecommerce websites.
 They’re often overwhelming for the visitors, so we’ve checked how the leading retailers approach the subject.

-When entering the page for the first time, 13% of websites prompted to sign up to their newsletter, often rewarding the customer with a discount.
-Further 9% of websites advertised discount as the incentive – this was paired with a newsletter sign up, but we’ve distinguished it based on the main incentive.
+When entering the page for the first time, 13% of websites are prompted to sign up for their newsletter, often rewarding the customer with a discount.
+Further, 9% of websites advertised discount as the incentive – this was paired with a newsletter sign up, but we’ve distinguished it based on the main incentive.
 The third, and last, type of popup on entry was a survey, displayed by only one website which asked visitors for feedback within five seconds of entry.

 If you were to think of the features you expect each ecommerce website to have, what would they be?
 If you said “search box”, 98% of the leading retailers agree with you.

 From a consumer standpoint, product reviews could come in second – but these sat at a much lower 69% mark.

 We’ve also tested social proof as another trust factor, with 41% of websites showcasing third-party testimonials or ratings, separately from product reviews.

 From a marketing point of view, 78% of websites used cross-sells in the form of similar/recommended products on the product pages.